-There was one request abandoned by the applicant.
+There were four requests abandoned by the applicants.

 c.
 Unable to proceed

-We were unable to process two requests because no identifiable record existed.
+We were unable to process six requests because no identifiable record existed.

 d.
 Completion time

-Extensions were requested in four cases for consultation with other departments, in two cases for consultation with third parties and in one case for interference with operations.
+Extensions were requested in five cases for consultation with other departments, in five cases for third parties notices and in one case for interference with operations.

 f.
 Release and method of access

-Access was given by providing copies to requesters in fifteen cases and one in electronic format.
-For these 16 requests, 10040 pages were processed and 7973 were all or partially disclosed.
+Access was given by providing copies to requesters in four cases and two in electronic format.
+For the twelve requests that were all disclosed (2), disclosed in part (4), all exempted (2) and abandoned (4), 30,404 pages were processed and 7,340 were entirely or partially disclosed.